EudyContreras/Chronox.NetCore/README.md

 ## Dealing with ambiguity:

+## Known bugs:

+## Potential conflicts or bugs:

 ## Parser result:

 ## Component types:

+**Chronox** is meant to be able to handle date and time paring but it can also handle time ranges, recurring time sets, durations or time spans and timezone conversion.

 * **ChronoxDate** : *Comonent which holds date related data*
 * **ChronoxTime** : *Comonent which holds time related data*